NANCY & DON CARTER CAMPUS

 It’s a blessing and an occasion for welcoming this child into God’s covenant with the Jewish people.
-Our Rabbi is available to advise you on all aspects – selecting a Hebrew name, planning a naming ceremony or arranging a bris (also known as brit milah) – to create the most meaningful ceremony possible for you and your family.
+Our Rabbis are available to advise you on all aspects – selecting a Hebrew name, planning a naming ceremony or arranging a bris (also known as brit milah) – to create the most meaningful ceremony possible for you and your family.

 For any adult who wants to commemorate the anniversary of his or her original milestone, or for those who did not experience becoming a Bar or Bat Mitzvah before but would now like to, we can make that happen!

 In addition to the big life cycle events, we also love to celebrate other special moments and special experiences.